zakimjz/zakimjz.github.io/pages/courses/mlib/capstone2.md

 values.
 If submitting a notebook, results can be part of the notebook.
 You should report test loss, and 3D score for CASP7, but ideally for CASP12.

+Your script/notebook must include a statement on the top about which group member contributed to which portion of the code as well as ideas.
+Insert comments in the code as well attributing different portions to different members, or jointly done.
+Also, all code used from online sources must be acknowledged.

 You may want to use multiple GPUs to speed up your training, using the DCS cluster.